 Treasure House of Hope (THH) is a one-year inpatient treatment center.
 You must be 18 years or older with no child abuse charges or sex offenses.
 Each participant is on their own individual treatment plan.
 We house individuals for one year at no cost to them but a desire to want change.
-We will help them with basics from cooking, cleaning, personal hygiene, and setting boundaries to helping them with opportunities for a job, getting into college, and transitioning into other living spaces when they graduate.
+We will help them with basics from cooking, cleaning, personal hygiene, and setting boundaries to helping them with opportunities for a job and assistance on applying for college when they graduate.

 Individuals are not allowed to use tobacco of any kind, have cell phones or any electronic devices, and cannot work while in treatment.
 They stay in a dormitory style living space with 6-10 other people and have daily house chores and responsibilities.
-There is accountability and supervising staff that live on site.
-Participants are not allowed to leave by themselves and if they do that is considered walking away from treatment and will be discharged.
+There is accountability and supervising volunteer staff that live on site.
+Participants are not allowed to leave by themselves and if they do, they will be discharged.

 There is a 30-day blackout period when someone first comes to the home, meaning no contacting family by phone or letters.
 The purpose of this 30-day period is to get acclimated to the rules and structure.
 There are random UA’s and random room searches.
-Individuals with extensive medical or mental health conditions will be referred to another program as we do not have paid or medical staff.
+Individuals with extensive medical or mental health conditions will be referred to other programs as we do not have paid or medical staff.
 There are no psychotropic, benzodiazepine, or opiate medications allowed.
+Participants will also need to detox before entering THH program.

 We have different classes the participants attend throughout the week such as Recovery in Christ on Tuesday, motivational speakers on Wednesday, and spiritual development on Thursday.
 Our participants are guided by Drug and Alcohol counselors as well as peer to peer mentors.